awsdocs/amazon-lightsail-developer-guide/doc_source/understanding-ssh-in-amazon-lightsail.md

 # SSH and connecting to your Lightsail instance<a name="understanding-ssh-in-amazon-lightsail"></a>

 **Note**
-Secure SHell \(SSH\) is a protocol for securely connecting to a virtual private server \(or Lightsail *instance*\)\.
+Secure Shell \(SSH\) is a protocol for securely connecting to a virtual private server \(or Lightsail *instance*\)\.
 SSH works by creating a public key and a private key that match the remote server to an authorized user\.
 Using that key pair, you can connect to your Lightsail instance using a browser\-based SSH terminal\.

  *Last updated: October 23, 2020*